WenqinSHAO/rtt/docs/path_analysis.md

 e.g. a different IGP configuration, AS path change, etc.

-We intend to find segments of a given path sequence annotated by Paris ID, where:
+We intend to find segments of a given path sequence annotated by Paris ID, `T` for example, where:

 * each segment follows one single IFP;
 * two neighbouring segments follow different IFPs.

 Such segmentation is not unique.
 We seek to identify those are most reasonable in the context of networking.
+(TODO: better explain what does reasonable meaning? )

 In order to ease the exploration, we define following notions as well.
-We say that two IFPs `f1 and f2` are **conflicting**, `f1 \nsim f2` if (only applicable to IFP with same X):
+We say that two IFPs `f1` and `f2` are **different**, `f1 \nsim f2`, if (only applicable to IFP with same X):
 ```
 \exisits x \in X, f1(x) \neq f2_(x);